 For more help identifying instances where linked records and relationships can help save you time, check out this support guide.

 While you’ll find more redundancy in tables, sometimes similar problems can happen in bases.
 In general, you want to create your bases with a specific purpose and broad capabilities.
 For example, you’ll get more out of a base that functions as a CRM than a simple address book.
 Both have specific purposes, but a CRM provides broader capabilities.

 You can identify these broader capabilities by considering the different ways you can use the core information in the base you want to create.
 If you start with an address book, you can turn it into a CRM by adding tables to track general activities, sales, support, and more.
 By linking those tables together, you not only avoid creating bases with redundant tables but you let the information in that base work together to help you accomplish more.

-The page designer block lets you take any table’s information and create a printable layout.
+The page designer extension lets you take any table’s information and create a printable layout.
 You can also add static text and images to your layouts when you need repeating elements like a company logo and contact information.
 You have control over fonts, font sizes, colors, and more.
 When you have a table with linked records, you can display them table format, as a list, or without any specific formatting.

-When you need to track billable time, the time tracker block provides a one-click button to handle the task for you.
+When you need to track billable time, the time tracker extension provides a one-click button to handle the task for you.
 Whether you want to track time for tasks/projects in specific records or create new records it can handle both.

 When you use linked records to create a relationship between one table and another they will instantly have access to all of each other’s records.
 In many cases you’ll appreciate this freedom because you can easily access whatever you need without restriction.
 In some cases, however, you’ll want to impose restrictions on linked records by filtering out specific ones in order to reduce clutter, hide them from specific collaborators and/or public views, or restrict the choices available in a form.